tblaase/Net_Practice/README.md

   ![Level 6](https://github.com/tblaase/Net_Practice/blob/main/my_solutions/Level_6.png)<br>
   This level introduces us to the Internet.<br>
-  We again start with looking at the fixed IP-addresses and masks.
+  We again start by looking at the fixed IP-addresses and masks.

-  IP of A1 is fixed and mask of R1, which A1 is connected to through the switch, is fixed as well.<br>
+  IP of A1 is fixed and the mask of R1, which A1 is connected to through the switch, is fixed as well.<br>
   So we need to match those in order for them to be in the same network.<br>
   Mask for this network will be `255.255.255.128` which then will result in 2 subnets.<br>
   Combined with the fixed IP of `29.65.6.227` one subnet will be from `29.65.6.1` to `29.65.6.126` and the other <br>`29.65.6.129 - 29.65.6.254`.<br>